 Have you ever given much thought to buttons?
 If not, take a moment.
 Chances are, you’re imagining a small, round, clear plastic disc with four perfectly placed holes.
 It’s utterly utilitarian in its design, and universal in its appearance.
 But what if a button could be more than just a fastener?
 Something inherently useful but also beautiful, even provocative.
 Something imaginative with a story.
 What if a button were made of carved wood with a seemingly random and yet artfully placed pattern of thread holes?
 Chances are, it would be the coolest button you’ve ever seen.
 It would make a statement.
 You’d want to touch it and feel the texture.
 You’d want to pull all your old buttons off and sew these new buttons back on, each one with a slightly different stitching pattern between the holes.
 You’d never look at buttons the same way again.

-This is the essence of craft: the artisanal vision, combined with sophisticated technique that transforms a utilitarian object into an expression of beauty and humanity.
+This is the essence of culture of craft: the artisanal vision, combined with sophisticated technique that transforms a utilitarian object into an expression of beauty and humanity.

 But the sad truth is, like the common button, many of today’s workplaces are void of craft.
 Many leaders measure the value of their work on managing costs and increasing productivity, so there’s not always a lot of attention paid to creating more inspiring or beautiful work environments.
 Consideration for issues like aesthetics, wellbeing or employee engagement sometimes slips to a lower priority.

 Yet those same issues have been shown to contribute to an organization’s overall performance, whether it’s talent recruitment and retention, employee engagement or stock prices.